isomerpages/moe-ast-moehc/_school-histories/Schools/National Junior College.md

 NJC was the only school that won the inaugural Lee Kuan Yew National Education Award in 2002.
 In 2004, the college began offering the four-year Integrated Programme, which was expanded to six years in 2009, enrolling students from Secondary One.
 The college currently offers programmes such as the Enhanced Boarding Programme, in which NJCians stay at the boarding school for a period of time; and Research@NJC Programme, which brings NJCians on a journey of discovery and innovation.
 NJC also organises the biennial fun fair, Funtasia, to raise funds for various charities in Singapore, in addition to the numerous community service projects carried out by NJCians throughout the year.

-In 2018, the NJC kickstarted its year-long 50th anniversary celebration with Funtasia; its first musical, _The National Dream_; and the NJC50 Road Run, culminating in its finale celebration at a gala dinner in May 2019.
+In 2018, the NJC kickstarted its year-long 50th anniversary celebration with Funtasia; its first musical,&nbsp;_The National Dream_; and the NJC50 Road Run, culminating in its finale celebration at a gala dinner in May 2019.

 Principals:<br>
 \- Mr Lim Kim Woon (1969–1975)<br>